fieldtrip/website/development/simbio_plan.md

 # Steps to be taken (Johannes/Felix/Carsten)

-*  Get familiar with the Fieldtrip toolbox / data structures / code style.
+*  Get familiar with the FieldTrip toolbox / data structures / code style.

 *  Program all the needed readers/writers for EEG lead field computation with a given head model, electrode configuration and source space configuration.